Kim was raised on fresh-made everything. When she isn't in the garden, she is in the kitchen exploring new recipes for foods she has grown.

 I forgot to buy coffee yesterday and woke up at a God-awful hour without.
 After much deliberation, I decided to get my morning caffeine fix from tea instead of driving to the nearest open store.
 I also knew that my son would be all over that when he woke up.
 Plus my house will smell like heaven for hours.

 We love chai tea.
 The first time I had chai was ten years ago.
 My daughter made it.
 She had worked at a coffee bistro as a teenager and created lots of yummy beverages.
-I had never heard of chai, and I wasn't a tea drinker—but I tried it anyways.
+I had never heard of chai, and I wasn't a tea drinker—but I tried it anyway.

 Oh yeah...
 I could drink this all day long...